Tragedy in Taormina, an elderly man dies in a fire in his home - Breaking Latest News

 A 94-year-old man was found dead this afternoon in his home in Trappitello, a fraction of Taormina in the province of Messina.
-The Letojanni firefighters intervened and operations are still ongoing.
-The causes of the fire are still to be clarified, it would seem that the flames started…
+The Letojanni firefighters have intervened and the operations are still in…

 Read this news